Regimental Fund

 In June 2002, I took over command of our Regiment in its operational location on the India-Pakistan border in Rajasthan.
 The Regiment was mobilised from its peace location in Devlali (Maharashtra, near Mumbai) on that year’s New Year Eve.
 The entire Indian Army had moved into their operational locations after the attack on the Indian Parliament building by terrorists believed to have come in from Pakistan.
 The Indian Railways ensured that our Regiment, like all the other units of the Indian Army, were transported to their operational locations at super-high priority in two days.
 The Military Special trains moved at speeds greater than that of many express trains and were accorded the highest priority.

-I stepped out of my coach wearing my Lungi and a shirt and ordered Subedar Major Thangaswamy to only keep about a hundred soldiers and disperse the rest on leave for a week to rejoin at Devlali.
+I stepped out of my coach wearing my Lungi and ordered Subedar Major Thangaswamy to only keep about a hundred soldiers and disperse the rest on leave for a week to rejoin at Devlali.
 Everyone’s face suddenly brightened up but with that I was christened ‘Lungi CO.’

 After moving to Canada, on a warm and sunny summer morning, I was watering the garden wearing my all time favourite Lungi.
 There appeared our neighbour, Mr Win of Chinese descent and on seeing me wearing a colourful and comfortable costume enquired “Reji, what skirt are you wearing- looks really colourful.
 Sometimes it is a full-skirt, sometimes half-skirt and sometimes mini-skirt.” –That was it!
 I discarded my favourite Lungi forever.